Configuring Data Warehouse and Dashboards binding settings in Management API#

 • Determine the following IDs:

-• TARGET_TYPE_ID — the content-type ID of the Snowflake managed by Adverity destination.
-To find it, send a GET request to https://{{INSTANCE}}/api/target-types/ and look for the entry named Dashboards in the response.
+• TARGET_TYPE_ID — the content-type ID of the destination.
+To find it, send a GET request to https://{{INSTANCE}}/api/target-types/ and look for the entry named Data Warehouse or Dashboards, depending on which destination type you use.

-• TARGET_ID — the numeric ID of the Snowflake managed by Adverity destination instance.
+• TARGET_ID — the numeric ID of the destination instance.
 After obtaining the TARGET_TYPE_ID, send a GET request to https://{{INSTANCE}}/api/target-types/{{TARGET_TYPE_ID}}/targets/ and locate the relevant ID.

 1. Create a GET request to the following endpoint: